About Us

 Arkansas Division of Elementary and Secondary Education & Arkansas Association of Alternative Educators

-Crossroads Learning Center - Highest Achievement Award: ELA, Math & Science ACT Aspire
+Crossroads Learning Center: Highest Achievement Award: ELA, Math & Science ACT Aspire

 YES for Arkansas Winners presented by Economics Arkansas and Arkansas Capital

-Candy Control - 1st Place in Most Innovative: Anna Patton, Alexa Johnson, Audrey Harp & Ash Sorleader
+Elmwood Middle School: Candy Control - 1st Place in Most Innovative: Anna Patton, Alexa Johnson, Audrey Harp & Ash Sorleader

 Picturing Econ Art Contest Winners by Economics Arkansas